StriderDM/nodejs-pool/TARI_SETUP.md

 **Deployment Steps**

 These steps provide a high-level deployment guide using the defaults as much as possible.
-It assumes that `screen`, `docker` and `docker-compose` are installed although they are not required at all.
+It assumes that `docker` and `docker-compose` are installed although they are not required at all.
 You will almost certainly need to tweak these steps to fit your specific requirements.

 Is it assumed that you have already set up nodejs (tested on v10.24.0), the monero daemon and the RPC wallet as detailed in the [README](README.md).